Battle of Shanhai Pass: Fall of Beijing

 Just as Dorgon and his advisors were pondering how to attack the Ming, peasant rebellions were ravaging northern China and threatening the Ming capital of Beijing.
 In February 1644, rebel leader Li Zicheng founded the Shun dynasty in Xi'an and proclaimed himself king.
 In March, his armies captured the important city of Taiyuan in Shanxi.

 Seeing the progress of the rebels, on April 5, the Ming Chongzhen Emperor (Zhu Youjian) requested the urgent help of any military commandant in the empire.
 Eager to secure the loyalty of his military elite, on April 11 he granted the title of "earl" to four generals, including Wu Sangui and Tang Tong (唐通).
 Tang Tong, the only one of these new earls who was then in Beijing, reorganized the capital's defenses and, with a eunuch named Du Xun (杜勳), went to fortify Juyong Pass, the last stronghold protecting the northern approach to Beijing.
 On April 22, the Ming court learned that Tang Tong had surrendered to Li Zicheng the day before and that the rebels' army was now in Changping, 65 kilometers northwest of Beijing.

 Li and his army reached the suburbs of the capital on April 23.
 Instead of mounting a full-scale attack on the city walls, Li sent the recently surrendered eunuch Du Xun to see Emperor Zhu Youjian, hoping to secure his surrender.
-Zhu refused.
-On April 24 Li Zicheng breached the walls of Beijing, and Zhu hanged himself the next day on the Jingshan hill behind the Forbidden City.
-Zhu was the last Ming emperor to reign in Beijing.
+The emperor refused.
+On April 24 Li Zicheng breached the walls of Beijing, and the emperor hanged himself the next day on the Jingshan hill behind the Forbidden City.
+Zhu Youjian was the last Ming emperor to reign in Beijing.